wilsonliaows/docs/connectors/oracle-ebs.md

 * User service name:

-"This is used only to test connectivity
+This is used only to test connectivity

 2. Click **Connect**